6|London Studio · Turning Chaos into Order

 By the time I returned to the bathroom in this phase, much of the damage uncovered earlier had already been stripped back and properly assessed.
-What had once been a near-complete room was taken right down to its core after uncovering unsafe installations and poor workmanship.
+What had once been a near-complete room was taken right down to its core after uncovering installations and work that needed review.
 The process was costly and exhausting, but ultimately essential.
 Starting fresh meant every part of the space — from plumbing to waterproofing — could now be rebuilt with integrity and care, setting a solid foundation for the work that followed.

 I brought in several specialized tradespeople individually — plumbers, tilers, and installers — and managed each personally, making sure everything aligned with the original vision and functional requirements.